svgeesus/ondesModulaire/offsets/offsets.md

 ## Offset controls

-For the offsets, perhas a regular alpha pot plus a dpdt switch (like C&K [7201SYCQE](https://www.mouser.com/ProductDetail/CK/7201SYCQE)) to go between positive and negative polarity?
+For the offsets, perhas a regular alpha pot plus a dpdt switch (like C&K [7201SYCQE](https://www.mouser.com/ProductDetail/CK/7201SYCQE) or from [Thonk](https://www.thonk.co.uk/shop/sub-mini-toggle-switches/)) to go between positive and negative polarity? **check** eagle has a dpdt from multicomp as the standard switch, check the footprint, pin spacing, size of panel cutout.

+8.13 x 9.14mm size.
+0.2" (5.08mm) x 0.1" (2.54mm) pin spacing

 Get tempco of the Thonk Apha pot (but ratiometric, so does not matter).

 Thonkikkon jacks at the bottom of the panel.